 For the first time in 47 years, South Carolina will experience a once-in-lifetime total solar eclipse!
 On August 21, 2017, Anderson Jockey Lot will host a viewing of the event as a free public service.
-Astrophysicist and veteran total solar eclipse observer, Rick Boozer will provide expert running commentary.
+Astrophysicist and veteran total solar eclipse observer, Rick Boozer will provide expert running commentary as the eclipse progresses -- beginning with the more than hour long partial phases and then ending with the short (but spectacular) period of totality.

-Assuming clear skies, the Anderson Jockey Lot on U.S. Highway will be the best viewing location of the totality climax along the I-85 corridor with longest totality time in this area of 2 minutes and 38 seconds.
-Totality for the City of Greenville will be 2 minutes and 10 seconds – nearly 30 seconds less.
+Assuming clear skies, the Anderson Jockey Lot on U.S. Highway 29 will be the best viewing location of the totality climax along the I-85 corridor with longest totality time in this area of 2 minutes and 40 seconds according to the U.S. Naval Observatory's Solar Eclipse Computer.
+Totality for the City of Greenville will be 2 minutes and 10 seconds – fully 30 seconds less.
 Spartanburg, at most, will only have several seconds.

 When observing an eclipse’s partial phases, it is important to understand that eye damage can occur if viewed with the unprotected eye.
 Normal sunglasses do not filter many harmful solar rays that can injure your eyes during the partial phases.
 For the public’s safety, special eclipse sunglasses will be available at the event (while supplies last).
 The special glasses will not be needed during totality.